danielsollondon/platform-engineering/readme.md

 With the emergence of platform engineering practices and associated cloud native tooling there is a lot to consider, especially if you are not so familar, it feels bewildering when you start, for example, which tools should I evaluate, what do they do, how do I integrate them.
 You may review really great frameworks that build a lot of the functionality out for you, but if you don't understand how the tools integrate it makes it hard to adopt them and modify them for your own purpose.

-This is written for people who are working to achieve a basic platform built on cloud native technology that can deploy infra and apps in a scaleable, standardardized and compliant approach on Azure.
+This is written for people who are working to achieve a basic platform built on cloud native technology that can deploy infra and apps in a scaleable, standardized and compliant approach on Azure.
 It is designed to compliment frameworks, to help you understand how the components work etc.

 This document is not:
 * An endorsement of any specific tool, we have chosen some popular OSS tools,
-* a best practice guide, it shows examples, there are many opportunities for optimization, you will still need to review specific tool and security guidance.
+* A best practice guide, it shows examples, there are many opportunities for optimization, you will still need to review specific tool and security guidance.
 * Finished - it is a constantly being updated, and relies on people raising issues and PR's to improve it!